 But now that we’re looking to put the house on the market, I wanted to do a quick touch-up by painting the baseboards and any of the trim that needed it since I know how it can make a room sparkle.
 That’s always a good impression, right?

-And while I’ve written in the past about painting without taping, I knew in this case the easiest way was going to be using a quality painter’s tape because we don’t have any usable wall paint left for most of the rooms and I needed to make sure there were no mistakes and that the walls and floors stayed clean.
+And while I’ve written in the past about painting without taping, I knew in this case the easiest way was going to be using a quality painter’s tape.
+Why?
+Because we don’t have any usable wall paint left for most of the rooms and I needed to make sure there were no mistakes and that the walls and floors stayed clean.

 The other supplies needed for painting baseboards and trim include: